wcm-io-devops/jenkins-pipeline-library/vars/notify.md

 to send build notifications to a mattermost instance using mattermost webhooks.

+## Generic Configuration support

 This step supports the [GenericConfig](../docs/generic-config.md) mechanism for loading and applying `SCM_URL`/`JOB_NAME` based auto-lookup for the appropriate configuration options.

+:bulb: This method of configuration is recommended!

 When using this mechanism the step expects a YAML pipeline resource with the path `resources/jenkins-pipeline-library/notify/mattermost.yaml`.